aescrivabou/CA-drought-indicators/README.md

 **Other members of the team:** Andrew Ayres, Annabelle Rosser and Spencer Cole (PPIC)

-**Funded by:** Supported with funding from the National Oceanic and Atmospheric Administration’s (NOAA) National Integrated Drought Information System (NIDIS) award number NA20OAR4310365
+**Supported with funding from:** The National Oceanic and Atmospheric Administration’s (NOAA) National Integrated Drought Information System (NIDIS) award number NA20OAR4310365
 ## 1. Objective
 This repository serves to fulfill the commitments of the grant by compiling the deliverables developed during the project.